jsfuentes/Code-Cheatsheet/CLTools/git.md

 ## Rebase

-- try to only rebase commits you have locally
+- rewrites history, if commits not local can mess things up
 - could also rebase all your branch commits to occur at end of current master to **avoid a merge commit**

 `git rebase master`, rebases current branch to master one